AriFordsham/GHCWiki/darcs-to-git.md

 ```

-Now we put the git meta-data into our darcs repo, record the changes with git and push them back to our git repo:
+Now we put the git meta-data into our darcs repo, record the changes with git and merge them back to master:

 ```wiki
 cd ghc/darcs